Macmachi/meteocheck/README.md

 * None

 ## 🚀 Upcoming Features or Changes
-*[Done] Better support for the transition between summer and winter time. :heavy_check_mark:
+* [:heavy_check_mark: Done] Better support for the transition between summer and winter time.
 * Add the recent 'humidity' parameter to the monthly and annual reports
 * Adding a command to view the weather forecasts
 * Calculation of the number of sunshine hours per month.